Creating the Conditions and Capacity for Communities to Confidently Participate in Collaborative-Based Siting

 Jacob Spangenberg

-Jacob Spangenberg is a former Mayor of Östhammar, Sweden, who brings unrivalled insight and experience, having led his community over 20 years, shaping its capacity and capability to meaningfully partner and participate in a just, equitable, and successful, consent-based siting process.
+Jacob Spangenberg is a former Mayor of Östhammar, Sweden, who brings unrivalled insight and experience, having led his community over 20 years, shaping its capacity and capability to meaningfully partner and participate in a just, equitable, and successful, collaborative-based siting process.

 Ernest House, Jr.